flutter/website/src/content/platform-integration/android/call-jetpack-apis.md

 The most direct and efficient way to invoke native APIs is by calling it directly, via FFI.
-This links your Dart executable to any specified native code at compile-time, allowing you to call it directly from the UI thread through a modicum of glue code.
+This links your Dart executable to any specified native code at compile-time, allowing you to call it directly from the UI thread through a small amount of glue code.
 In most cases, [ffigen][ffigen] or [jnigen][jnigen] are helpful in writing this glue code.